ms1963/dgm/README.md

 make install

 Ensure you have a valid OpenAI/Antrophic API key or an Ollama-compatible LLM installed.
+Per default Ollama (Mistral) is used.
+If you need to use OpenAI or Antrophic APIs instead, you need to change this in the code.

-Running the Evolution Loop
+**Running the Evolution Loop**

 make run